maidsafe/brb/README.md

 ## About

-This crate provides a deterministic implementation of Byzantine Reliable Broadcast (BRB) with dynamic membership.
+BRB is a Byzantine Fault Tolerant (BFT) system for achieving network agreement over eventually consistent data-type algorithms such as CRDTs.

-For an overview how BRB works, please see these [slides](https://docs.google.com/presentation/d/1AZrauwhTYyNz89zQw_cFa9hkqpS6HPkPzNw3Q7Fkscw/edit?usp=sharing).
+For an overview how BRB works, please see these slides. ([pdf](doc/BRB.pdf?raw=true) | [odp](doc/BRB.odp?raw=true)).

-This crate and its related crates (`brb_*`) implement a loosely-coupled Byzantine Fault Tolerant (BFT) system for achieving network agreement over eventually consistent data-type algorithms.
+This crate and its related crates (`brb_*`) implement a loosely-coupled Byzantine Fault Tolerant (BFT) system for achieving network agreement over eventually consistent data-type algorithms such as CRDTs.

-Each `brb_dt_*` crate provides a particular data-type with its own operations that are wrapped in such a way that it can be transferred via BRB.
-At present AT2 and CRDT data types are well suited for this.
-We intend to wrap many such data types, with each wrapper in its own crate.

 ## BRB Crates